 The band pays tribute to the original Fleetwood Mac, the blues band that started it all in 1967, before Lindsey Buckingham and Stevie Nicks came along.

-I mean, those ladies were great and all, but they did change the band into something different.
+Those ladies were great, but they did change the band into something different.
 I love Fleetwood Mac in all of its incarnations.